PierreSenellart/provsql/doc/source/user/casestudy6.rst

 .. nb:setup: ../../casestudy6/setup.sql

-The script creates the schema below and seeds the random-variable readings via the constructors documented in :doc:`continuous-distributions`.
-It is five tables:
+The script creates the schema below and seeds the random-variable readings via the constructors documented in :doc:`the chapter on continuous distributions <continuous-distributions>`.
+It is five
+tables:

 * ``stations(id, name, district)`` – four monitoring stations
   across two districts, provenance-tracked.